0xSero/partisia-docs/docs/smart-contracts/integration/metamask-snap-integration.md

 # Partisia Blockchain MetaMask Snap
-The Partisia Blockchain MetaMask snap users to use MetaMask for signing transactions towards Partisia Blockchain.
+The Partisia Blockchain MetaMask snap allows users to use MetaMask for signing transactions towards Partisia Blockchain.
 The Snap feature is available within the latest version of [MetaMask](https://metamask.io/).

 ### What does the snap do?